 We are a leading North American provider of midstream energy services to producers and consumers of natural gas, natural gas liquids ("NGLs"), crude oil, petrochemicals and refined products.
-Our integrated midstream energy asset network links producers of natural gas, NGLs and crude oil from some of the largest supply basins in the United States, Canada and the Gulf of Mexico with domestic consumers and international markets.
-Our diversified midstream energy operations include:

-- natural gas gathering, treating, processing, transportation and storage; - NGL transportation, fractionation, storage, and import and export terminals (including those used to export liquefied petroleum gas ("LPG") and ethane); - crude oil gathering, transportation, storage and export and import terminals; - petrochemical and refined products transportation, storage, export and import terminals, and related services; and - a marine transportation business that operates primarily on the United States inland and Intracoastal Waterway systems.
+Our integrated midstream energy asset network links producers of natural gas, NGLs and crude oil from some of the largest supply basins in the U.S., Canada and the Gulf of Mexico with domestic consumers and international markets.
+Our midstream energy operations currently include: natural gas gathering, treating, processing, transportation and storage; NGL transportation, storage, and export and import terminals (including those used to export liquefied petroleum gases, or "LPG," and ethane); crude oil gathering, transportation, storage, and export and import terminals; petrochemical and refined products transportation, storage, export and import terminals, and related services; and a marine transportation business that operates primarily on the U.S. inland and Intracoastal Waterway systems.

-Our assets currently include approximately: 50,000 miles of pipelines; 260 million barrels ("MMBbls") of storage capacity for NGLs, crude oil, petrochemicals and refined products; and 14 billion cubic feet ("Bcf") of natural gas storage capacity.
-In addition, our asset portfolio includes 27 natural gas processing plants, 22 NGL and propylene fractionators, a butane isomerization complex, NGL import and LPG and ethane export terminals, a refined products export terminal, and octane enhancement and high-purity isobutylene production facilities.
+Our assets currently include approximately: 48,900 miles of pipelines; 260 million barrels ("MMBbls") of storage capacity for NGLs, crude oil, petrochemicals and refined products; and 14 billion cubic feet ("Bcf") of natural gas storage capacity.
+In addition, our asset portfolio includes 28 natural gas processing plants, 23 NGL and propylene fractionators, a butane isomerization complex, a propane dehydrogenation facility, octane enhancement and high-purity isobutylene production facilities and LPG, ethane, refined products and crude oil export terminals.

-For the year ended December 31, 2016 and the nine months ended September 30, 2017, Enterprise Parent had consolidated revenues of \$23.0 billion and \$20.8 billion, respectively, operating income of \$3.6 billion and \$2.8 billion, respectively, and net income of \$2.6 billion and \$2.1 billion, respectively.
-See "-Recent Developments" for condensed financial highlights regarding our fourth quarter and fiscal year 2017 results (unaudited).
+For the year ended December 31, 2017 and the six months ended June 30, 2018, Enterprise Parent had consolidated revenues of \$29.2 billion and \$17.8 billion, respectively, operating income of \$3.9 billion and \$2.1 billion, respectively, and net income of \$2.9 billion and \$1.6 billion, respectively.

 Our principal executive offices, including those of Enterprise Parent, are located at 1100 Louisiana Street, 10th Floor, Houston, Texas 77002, and our and Enterprise Parent's telephone number is (713) 381-6500.
 Enterprise Parent's website address is www.enterpriseproducts.com.
-Information on our website or any other website is not incorporated by reference herein and does not constitute a part of this prospectus.
+Information on Enterprise Parent's website or any other website is not incorporated by reference herein and does not constitute a part of this prospectus.